bglynch/scrapy-upwork/README.md

 Given a username, password and secret answer, this spider will log in to upwark.com and scrape data from the /find-jobs/ page.

-This spider handle the zero resistance login flow as well as handling **reCAPTCHA** and a **secret answer** page.
+This spider handles the zero resistance login flow as well as handling **reCAPTCHA** and a **secret answer** pages.
 The secret answer page bypass is automated, while the reCAPTCHA page requires user input to bypass.
 To do this, if a reCAPTCHA page appears the spider is paused.
 Once the user completes the reCAPTCHA, a user must click enter inside the terminal to continue the spider.

+If the spider stalls on a page, errors are handled using selenium timeouts.
+If selenium raises a timeout error, a screenshot will be taken of the page and the html will be downloaded.
+These will be saved to the **scrapy-upwork/output/errors/** directory to be used for debugging.